-In realising the Coding for Amsterdam programme, StartupAmsterdam works with partners who have an impressive track record in code education, including Bomberbot, Jinc, New Tech Kids, MU and CodeUur.
-The ABN AMRO Foundation sponsors the programme with manpower and by ensuring that basic requirements for coding lessons are in place at schools; for example, they have donated over 1,200 laptops so far.
+To realise the Coding for Amsterdam programme, StartupAmsterdam have been working with partners who have an impressive track record in coding education, including Bomberbot, New Tech Kids, ITRandsteden and CodeUur (Dutch link).
+The ABN AMRO Foundation sponsors the programme with manpower and by ensuring that the basic requirements for coding lessons are met at schools; for example, they have donated over 1,200 laptops so far.

 Visit CodingforAmsterdam.nl (Dutch link) to get involved with the programme.
 For more information, check out #Coding4Amsterdam on Twitter and Facebook for updates.